Siddhantshukla1657/ammachi_ai/backend/AUTH_SETUP.md

 ## 🔧 Step 1: Firebase Setup

 ### ✅ Service Account Key File (Current Setup)
-Your Firebase service account key has already been added as `serviceAccountKey.json` in the backend directory.
+Your Firebase service account key has already been added as `amaachiai-f879ccf99f8e.json` in the backend/credentials directory.
 No additional Firebase configuration is needed!

 ### 1.1 Enable Firebase Authentication (If Not Done)
 1. Go to [Firebase Console](https://console.firebase.google.com/)